Toronto Drug Lawyer

 - The accused criminal record

-- Why did the accused have the illegal drugs
+- Why the accused had the drugs

 - Other facts surrounding the case, e.g., unwarranted search and seizure

 At Zamani Law, we can help you alleviate or avert consequences associated with possession and possession for the purpose of trafficking.
-We strive to get our clients acquitted or get the criminal charges withdrawn in exchange for diversion methods, avoiding jail sentences and a criminal record.
+We strive to get our clients acquitted or get the charges withdrawn in exchange for diversion methods, avoiding jail sentences and a criminal record.

 Yes, two or more people can be charged with joint possession of the same drug.
-In this scenario, one person is found in possession of the illegal drug with the knowledge and permission of the others.
-In joint possession, consent is the element required and not control, as seen in constructive possession.
+In this scenario, one person is found in possession of the drug with the knowledge and permission of the others.
+In joint possession, consent is the element required and not control as seen in constructive possession.

-If you consent to another person to store or hide drugs, you have knowledge about the substance, and you can face joint possession criminal charges.
+If you consent to another person to store or hide drugs, you have knowledge about the substance, and you can face joint possession charges.